pabloslash/SpikeFinder/README.md

 # SpikeFinder

-Common processing tools to detect Action Potentials (threshold-crossings) from continuous recordings of intracortical neural activity.
+Common processing tools to detect Action Potentials (threshold-crossings) from continuous recordings of neural activity.